rnnh/bioinfo-notebook/docs/DE_analysis_edgeR_script.md

 These stresses are: high temperature, low pH, anaerobic stress, and osmotic pressure (KCl).
 A standard chemostat was used as a control.
 This experiment was carried out as part of the [CHASSY project](http://chassy.eu/), and the data is available through [NCBI BioProject PRJNA531619](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA531619).

 The aim of this script is to determine which genes are most differentially expressed under each stress condition when compared to the control sample.
+Before doing this, we want to create a function that will test the relative standard deviation between replicates in each condition.
+This is done to eliminate genes with large differences between replicates from the analysis.

 Gene count tables were generated from these data using the [fastq-dump to featureCounts](fastq-dump_to_featureCounts.md) script.
 These gene count tables were then combined into [featCounts_S_cere_20200331.csv](../data/featCounts_S_cere_20200331.csv) using the [combining_featCount_tables](combining_featCount_tables.md) script.